 Posted by PKSD Law Firm on December 5, 2010 in Firm News

 Italian Community Center member and personal injury attorney M. Angela Dentice has taken office as the first woman president of the Wisconsin Academy of Trial Lawyers (WATL).
 She was installed at the organizations annual installation dinner held this year at the ICC on Friday, Dec.
 1.

 Dentice has been a member of WATL since graduating cum laude from Marquette University Law School in 1985.
 She had held every other officer post in the organization, including serving the last year as president-elect.
-She has also co-chaired WATLs program and legislative committees, and was the Wisconsin chapters delegate to the Association of Trial Lawyers of America.
+She has also co-chaired WATL program and legislative committees, and was the Wisconsin chapter’s delegate to the Association of Trial Lawyers of America.
 She will serve a one-year term as president.

 After graduating from law school, she joined the Hausmann-McNally law firm.
 Later, she was with the Cannon & Dunphy law firm.
 Earlier this year, she entered solo practice in Wauwatosa.
-Her entire legal career has been as a trial lawyer representing clients who have suffered personal injury.
-She works primarily in the areas of injury accidents, product liability and medical malpractice.
-One of her most notable cases resulted in an award of $4.2 million to a boy she represented who was injured as the result of medical malpractice.
+Her entire legal career has been as a trial lawyer representing clients who have suffered a personal injury.
+She works primarily in the areas of injury accidents and product liability.
+One of her most notable cases resulted in an award of $4.2 million to a boy she represented who was injured as the result of medical negligence.

 Dentice has been a member and officer of the Wisconsin Chapter of the Justinian Society of Lawyers, an organization of attorneys and jurists of Italian descent, that is affiliated with the National Italian American.